phddb/phddb.github.io/webtet.markdown

 ---

 [WebTET](http://webtet.net) (Web-based Technical Ear Trainer) is an online platform for teaching critical listening skills to sound engineers.
-The student-facing side of the platform, freely accessible at [webtet.net](http://webtet.net), allows engineers to practice aurally identifying control parameters for popular audio effects such as dynamics compression and parametric equalization.
-The institutional side of the platform, which is currently in a private beta release, allows instructors to create exercises and exams for students and allows them to track their students' progress on these tasks.
+The student-facing side of the platform, freely accessible at [webtet.net](http://webtet.net), allows engineers to practice aurally identifying control parameters for popular audio effects.
+The institutional side of the platform, currently in a private beta release, allows instructors to create exercises and exams and track their students' progress on these tasks.

 Student-facing site: dynamics compression page